 When Vietnam veterans finally returned home, they didn’t get the reception that veterans of previous wars received.
 Instead of parades, veterans were met with derision.
 Because of this, Vietnam veterans banded together, forming support groups and communities that would forever leave them brothers.

-The National Memorial Day Concert will share the story of Vietnam combat veterans.
+The 2019 National Memorial Day Concert shared the story of Vietnam combat veterans.